 However, for some pineapple pizza enthusiasts, the chunks are too big, and the rings are the preference because you can cut them to the size you like.
 All of the pineapple lovers we surveyed agree that crushed pineapple is best served with ice in a frilly cocktail and not on the pizza

 Some home pizzaiolos like to use fresh pineapple.
 If you live somewhere where fresh pineapple is readily available, then it’s a great option.
-Up in the North, the fresh pineapple isn’t always available, and when it is, it is overpriced and underripe.
+Up north in Minnesota where we are, the fresh pineapple isn’t always available, and when it is, it is overpriced and underripe.

 If you choose to use fresh pineapple, this affordable kitchen gadget makes it easy to the core and get to the meat of the pineapple.
 The core of the pineapple should never be used on pizza.